 I am interested in an internship.
 Where do I start?
 Who do I contact?

-Please completely read through the information presented below on this page.
+Please completely read through the information presented below on this page and attend an Internship Advising Session.
 Then contact Internship Coordinator Felicia Frontain at email@example.com or using our Online Form with specific questions.

 What is the Internship?

 The internship experience is generally completed between the Junior and Senior year.
 It is a structured work experience that offers the students an in-depth look at his/her chosen field.
 The internship program is competitive and, therefore, not required but highly recommended.
 Students are encouraged to assume the responsibility for the planning and securing of an internship experience early in their college career.
 In recent years, many students who have not had internships and in-depth work experiences prior to graduation have also not been successful in being placed in career ladder positions.
 The RCSC 384, Leadership Ethics and Practice Management course will provide assistance in planning efforts.
 When completed the internship serves as an extremely valuable experience to include in the graduation resume.

 How long is the Internship?